panqec/panqec/README.md

 * **MWPM** (Minimum-Weight Perfect Matching decoder) for 2D surface codes, using the library [PyMatching](https://pymatching.readthedocs.io) developed by Oscar Higgott.
 * **SweepMatch** for 3D surface codes (using our implementation of the [sweep decoder](https://arxiv.org/abs/2004.07247) for loop-syndrome decoding and PyMatching for point-syndrome).

+# Installation and documentation

+PanQEC documentation is available at [panqec.readthedocs.io](https://panqec.readthedocs.io).

+You can install it using `pip install panqec`.

 # Setup for development